Influencer marketing is the best thing to happen to brands since social media.

 Influencers know when you’re being lazy and copying other people’s emails.
 It ain’t a good look.

 Resist the temptation to use templates.
-It’s okay to use a formula, like the one we listed here, but you’ll stand out if you speak from the heart.
+It’s okay to use a formula, like the one we shared earlier, but you’ll stand out if you speak from the heart.

 Here’s the truth: personalized emails get more results.
 If you want an influencer to hear you, write each email fresh, customized specifically for that influencer.